DanielYohai/PluralsightProject0/tasks.md

 ## END DEFINE FUNCTIONS
 ```

 Next we will create a class to contain our `unittest` unit tests.
-Remember that tests in `unittest` are defined as methods of an instance of the the `unittest.Testcase` subclass, i.e. in this case `cls_Tests`.
+Remember that tests in `unittest` are defined as methods of an instance of the the `unittest.Testcase` subclass, i.e. in this case `cls_Tests()`.

-The following `test` methods in our class use the `assertEqual()` method of the `unittest.Testcase` subclass.
-In the first parameter of each assert statement, it calls the functions `fn_DoesObjectExist()` and `fn_IsObjectFile()` respectively that each return Boolean values of `True` or `False`.
-These values that are returned to the `test_` methods that call them, and are compared with the expected values of `True` or `False` that are contained in the second parameter.
+The following two `test` methods in our class use the `assertEqual()` assertion method of the `unittest.Testcase` subclass.
+In the first parameter of each assertion, it calls the functions `fn_DoesObjectExist()` and `fn_IsObjectFile()` respectively that each return Boolean values of `True` or `False`.
+These Boolean values are returned to the `test_` methods that call them, and are compared with the expected values of `True` or `False` that are contained in the second parameter.

 Here is a list of `unittest`'s Assert Methods: